Jotham-Lim/jothamlim.com_v4/content/micropost/2024-02-15-hokkien-oldies-carpet-the-atmosphere.md

 *Where Am I Heading?*

-I&#39;m currently embarking on a new venture, CoThinking, a marketing firm specialising in the B2B tech marketing sector.
+I'm currently embarking on a new venture, CoThinking, a marketing firm specialising in the B2B tech marketing sector.

-My return to Innov8tif is a temporary step, with the management there providing significant support to help launch CoThinking.
+My return to Innov8tif is a transitionary measure, with the management there providing substantial support to help with the company launch.

 *Why the Change?*

-Now at 28, I&#39;ve spent a large portion of my adult life switching jobs, seeking a company to which I can dedicate myself.
-It&#39;s like Zhu Ge Liang waiting for a Liu Bei, as someone once said.
+Now, at 28, I've spent a significant part of my adult life transitioning between jobs in search of a company to which I can fully commit.
+(Like Zhu Ge Liang waiting for a Liu Bei, as my high school friend once put it.)

-However, I&#39;ve come to realise that the most fertile ground is the one I nurture myself.
-Will I cultivate the perfect lawn?
-Or will it become overgrown with weeds and perish?
-Regardless, I now have more control over my destiny than ever before.
+However, Iv'e come to realise that the greenest grass is the one I cultivate myself.
+Will it grow into a magnificent lawn?
+Or will it become overrun with weeds and die?
+Regardless, I have more control over my destiny than ever before.

 *What Lies Ahead?*

-Uncertainty, fear, and a great deal of anxiety are on the horizon.
-I anticipate long hours, sleepless nights, heavy responsibilities, and necessary sacrifices.
+Uncertainty, fear, and a considerable amount of anxiety.
+I foresee long hours, sleepless nights, heavy responsibilities, and inevitable sacrifices.

-Yet, I have friends who start and close businesses as if it&#39;s just another Tuesday.
-This is a new and unfamiliar path for me, so these feelings are to be expected.
+Yet, I've met friends who open and shut businesses as if it's just an ordinary Tuesday.
+Building and running companies is normal to them, but this is a new and unfamiliar journey for me.

-In the end, I&#39;m confident that everything will be alright.
-As long as I continue to learn and practice how to 成人, things will work out.
+Being uneasy is natural.
+In the end, I'm confident that everything will turn out fine.
+As long as I continue to learn and practice how to 成人, things will fall into place.

 *Reflecting on the Past*

-Here&#39;s a brief history of my career journey:

 - Freelance work since I was 16.

-Undertook random projects to support my hobbies.
+I undertook various projects to support my hobbies, mainly camera gear.

--   Internship at Director&#39;s Think Tank.
+- Internship at Director's Think Tank.

-The most challenging 90 days of my life, but it shaped me into the person I am today.
-I wouldn&#39;t recommend joining.
+The most trauma-inducing 90 days of my life, but it moulded me into the person I am today.
+I still wouldn't recommend joining.

 - Videographer at ABC Studio.

-A pleasant environment, but the pay wasn&#39;t commensurate with the workload.
-I often wonder how everyone there is faring.
+Awesome environment, but the pay couldn't support me then.
+I often wonder how everyone there is doing.

 - Brand Producer at Winner Dynasty.

-Caught a glimpse of society&#39;s underbelly.
+Caught a glimpse of society's underbelly.
+Very fun, but also dangerous.

 - Writer at Armani Media.

-I was forced to learn networking.
-Met a fantastic boss who significantly influenced my leadership style.
+Growth via trial by fire.
+Met my first mentor whose influence still shaped my leadership style to this day.

 - Journalist at TheEdge.

-Mastered proper storytelling and how to behave around influential people.
-Experienced the importance of supporting my team, thanks to another remarkable boss.
+ Learnt about storytelling and learned how to behave around iMpoRtanT people.
+Met another awesome boss who taught me what it means to have my team's back.

--   Marketing Manager at Innov8tif.
+- Marketing Manager at Innov8tif

-First experienced a livable wage.
-Deepened my understanding of professionalism.
-Had a taste of what it&#39;s like to be a boss.
+Finally experienced a respectable, livable wage.
+Doubled down on being a professional and got a taste of what it's like to be a boss.

 - Marketing Manager at ORLIG.

-Applied my acquired skills and knowledge.
-This was the true &quot;executive&quot; stage of my life.
+The true “executive” stage of my life, where I trade away talent & knowledge for higher income.

+---
+Have been through a lot with a lifetime’s worth of trouble to come.
+Let’s freaking go